 We imagine that we have "souls," fabricate the concept of "eternal life" and then fantasize a place called "heaven," complete with streets of gold, calorie-free foods, frolicking virgins and whatever else we can come up with.
 Christians imagine it so vividly and repeat the fantasy so often that they actually believe it to be reality.

 How bizarre can the fantasies get?
 Fly to Cairo and take a look at the Great Pyramid.
 There is the pyramid itself -- still one of the largest man-made objects on earth.
 In addition there is the whole mummification process, the disassembled boats, the sacred artwork and so on.
 All of this was designed to help the pharaoh reach the afterlife.
 We look at it now and we all know, with absolute certainty, that it was a complete and total waste of time.
 The Egyptian notion of the afterlife was a fantasy.

 The Christian notion of the afterlife is a fantasy in exactly the same way.
-Heaven is completely imaginary, just like God.
+Souls and therefore Heaven are completely imaginary, just like God.

 © Copyright 2007-2014.
 All rights reserved.